cfn-modules/rds-postgres/README.md

         DBMasterUserPassword: '' # required if DBSnapshotIdentifier is not set
         DBMultiAZ: 'true' # optional
         SubDomainNameWithDot: 'postgres.' # optional
-        EngineVersion: '9.6.8' # set this to the latest available version when launching!
+        # set this to the latest available version when launching!
+Use command below to get list of engineversions available in AWS.
+        # aws rds describe-db-engine-versions --engine postgres --query "DBEngineVersions[].EngineVersion"
+        EngineVersion: '9.6.8'
         EnableIAMDatabaseAuthentication: 'false' # optional
       TemplateURL: './node_modules/@cfn-modules/rds-postgres/module.yml'
 ```